 Manual 15: The particulars of facilities available to citizens for

-The relevant information can be obtained by any citizen from the Registrar of the Institute (PIO).
+The relevant information can be obtained by any citizen from the Public Information Officer of the Institute.
 The Library of the Institute is primarily meant for the Faculty, Officers, Students and the Employees of the Institute.
 However, persons from certain sister organizations located at Roorkee, are permitted temporary membership of the Library for academic purposes.
 The library remains open from 8.45 am to 12.00 pm. on all working days.

 The following methods are also adopted by the Institute for the dissemination of the information